Your Library Card

 Acceptable ID for Library Membership

 To get a library card you will need to bring valid ID showing your name and current address.
-If you have a driver's license or volundary ID, nothing else is required; if you don't have either, you must present one item from the Name ID list and a supporting item from the Address ID list.
+If you have a driver's license or voluntary ID, nothing else is required; if you don't have either, you must present one item from the Name ID list and a supporting item from the Address ID list.
 Expired documents or self-written name and addresses are not acceptable.
 Bills, leases, and legal documents must have been issued within two months of the date of registration.

 |Name ID||Address ID|